§ 1324.2. Definitions

 82 Okl.
 St. Ann. § 1324.2, OK ST T. 82 § 1324.2

-Current with emergency effective legislation through Chapter 322 of the First Regular Session of the 59th Legislature (2023), and through Chapter 7 of the First Extraordinary Session of the 59th Legislature (2023).
+Current with emergency effective legislation through Chapter 106 of the Second Regular Session of the 59th Legislature (2024).
 Some sections may be more current, see credits for details.